-52. Flycatcher Corporation, a C corporation, has two equal individual shareholders, Nancy and Pasqual.
+- 52. Flycatcher Corporation, a C corporation, has two equal individual shareholders, Nancy and Pasqual.
 In the current year, Flycatcher earned \$100,000 net profit and paid a dividend of \$10,000 to each shareholder.
 Regardless of any tax consequences resulting from their interests in Flycatcher, Nancy is in the 33% marginal tax bracket and Pasqual is in the 15% marginal tax bracket.
-With respect to the current year, which of the following statements is incorrect?

-A. Flycatcher cannot avoid the corporate tax altogether by paying out all \$100,000 of net profit as dividends to the shareholders.

-B. Nancy incurs income tax of \$1,500 on her dividend income.

-C. Pasqual incurs income tax of \$1,500 on his dividend income.

-D. Flycatcher pays corporate tax of \$22,250.
+With respect to the current year, which of the following statements is incorrect? - a.
+Flycatcher cannot avoid the corporate tax altogether by distributing all \$100,000 of net profit as dividends to the shareholders. - b.
+Nancy incurs income tax of \$1,500 on her dividend income. - c.
+Pasqual incurs income tax of \$1,500 on his dividend income. - d.
+Flycatcher pays corporate tax of \$22,250. - e.
+None of the above.